tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy.md

 We will use your information to create and verify your account, enable your password to be changed, process payments, and to communicate with you.
 See below at [How we use your Personal Information](https://intl.cloud.tencent.com/document/product/301/17345#.3Cstrong.3Ehow-we-use-your-personal-information.3C.2Fstrong.3E) for more information.
 #### Who do we share your information with?

-We share your information with our third party service providers, related group companies and as required by law.[How we share and store your Personal Information](https://intl.cloud.tencent.com/document/product/301/17345#.3Cstrong.3Ehow-we-use-your-personal-information.3C.2Fstrong.3E) for more information.
+We share your information with our third party service providers, related group companies and as required by law.See below at [How we share and store your Personal Information](https://intl.cloud.tencent.com/document/product/301/17345#.3Cstrong.3Ehow-we-share-and-store-your-personal-information.3C.2Fstrong.3E) for more information.

 #### Where do we process your information?

 Our servers may be located outside of the country you are located, for example in Mainland China.
-[How we share and store your Personal Information](https://intl.cloud.tencent.com/document/product/301/17345#.3Cstrong.3Ehow-we-share-and-store-your-personal-information.3C.2Fstrong.3E) for more information.
+See below at [How we share and store your Personal Information](https://intl.cloud.tencent.com/document/product/301/17345#.3Cstrong.3Ehow-we-share-and-store-your-personal-information.3C.2Fstrong.3E) for more information.

 #### How long do we keep hold of your information?